Orders of Nikshych's Hopf algebra: Orders of Nikshych's Hopf algebra

 \subsection{Main result}

 We are finally in a position to prove our main result:

 \begin{theorem} Let $p$ be an odd prime number and $K$ a number field containing a primitive $p$-th root of unity.
 Nikshych's Hopf algebra admits a Hopf order over $\Oint_K$, which must be unique, if and only if there is an ideal $I$ of $\Oint_K$ such that $I^{2(p-1)} = (p)$.
-In particular, $K$ can not be a cyclotomic field. \end{theorem}
+In particular, $K$ can not be neither a cyclotomic field nor an abelian extension of $\Q$ if a Hopf orders exist. \end{theorem}